Close Menu

 Community Partners

 Communities along the Solway Coast are already engaged in inspiring work to connect people to their coastal and marine environments.
-SCAMP aims to support this great work, helping communities to celebrate and grow this connection, ensure SCAMP brings opportunities for people to benefit and get actively involved with the habitat restoration work.
-So far, we have been fortunate enough to work with the following groups;
+SCAMP aims to support this great work, helping communities to celebrate and grow this connection, ensuring SCAMP brings opportunities for people to benefit and get involved with the habitat restoration work.
+So far, we have been fortunate enough to work with the following groups:

 Newton Stewart Sub Aqua Club